cdot65/pan-scm-sdk/docs/sdk/config/security_services/decryption_profile.md

 ## Listing Decryption Profiles

 The `list()` method retrieves multiple decryption profiles with optional filtering.
+You can filter the results using the following kwargs:

+- `types`: List[str] - Filter by proxy types (e.g., ['forward', 'inbound', 'no'])

 <div class="termy">